ivanizag/iz-cpm/README.md

 ## Features

-- Execute 8080 and Z80 binaries on top of CP/M
+- Execution of 8080 and Z80 binaries on top of CP/M
-- Uses directly the host computer filesystem
+- Direct usage of the host computer filesystem
 - Terminal emulation of ADM-3A as used in the KAYPRO computers
 - Z80 emulation validated with ZEXALL
 - Z80 execution tracing